-Customer Lifetime Value and How it’s Calculated
+What is Customer Lifetime Value (CLV) and How to Calculate It

-Here is your formula for calculating CLV:
+Here is your formula for calculating Customer Lifetime Value:

 CLV Metric Formula